SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 16 October 2024 - Fix - Catalog - Deploy trial licensed issues [ID 41024]

 Deploy (trial) button in the header on the catalog details page no longer mentions not licensed issue.
+This was never intended to show a not licensed issue.

 #### 16 October 2024 - Enhancement - Catalog - Description styling [ID 40965]